ITManagerCOH/security-policies/README.md

-# Tailscale Security Policies
+# GEOGO Security Policies

-Tailscale has several security policies in place to properly identify, respond to, and mitigate potential security risks.
-All employees, vendors and contractors working with Tailscale must follow these policies in order to best protect Tailscale’s and its customers’ data.
+GEOGO has several security policies in place to properly identify, respond to, and mitigate potential security risks.
+All employees, vendors and contractors working with GEOGO must follow these policies in order to best protect GEOGO’s and its customers’ data.

 We’ve published these publicly for transparency, so that you can see where we are in terms of security maturity.
 We also hope you use these to adopt similar policies and processes at your organization.

 _Since these are our internal policies, some links to internal documents or resources are only visible to employees._

-This repository is the source of truth for the policies available at https://tailscale.com/security-policies/.
+This repository is the source of truth for the policies available at https://geogo.in/security-policies/.

-These policies were last reviewed on 2024-04-01.
+These policies were last reviewed on 2024-05-02.

 ### FAQ